How Awareness Unfolds

 We begin by noticing the systems around us – the structures and assumptions that shape everyday life.

-And we grow through reflection, pausing to consider what these experiences reveal about the world and about ourselves.
+And we grow through reflection, pausing to notice what these experiences show about the world and ourselves.

 These layers are connected.